-Work hard and smart – Recover from Fluffoholism And Make Your Time Count
+Work Hard and Smart – Recover from Fluffoholism and Make Your Time Count

 Never enough time.
 There is never enough time to get in shape or learn a language.
-Or even when there is time, you don't really seem to make much of the progress.
+Or even when there is time, you don't seem to make much of the progress.

-It doesn't seem normal, right?
+It doesn't seem normal.

 Fluffoholics are individuals who are very busy doing silly and insignificant activities.
 As a result, they either feel inadequate for not making progress or make some progress but can't find time for anything else in their lives.